Red Velvet Lady

 Preparation Instructions

-1. Line 2 half sheet pans with parchment paper or Silpat liners.
+For the macarons:1.
+Line 2 half sheet pans with parchment paper or Silpat liners.
 Set aside.

 2. Fill a bowl with hot water from the faucet (it should be about 105 F).
 Put the eggs (in the shell) in the water and let them sit until they come to room temperature.
 Check them and turn them over every few minutes so they can come up to temperature on both sides.
 They’re ready when they don’t feel hot or cold to the touch.
 You may need to add more hot water into the bowl if they’re not warming up fast enough.
 Once the eggs are the right temperature, remove them from the water and dry them off.
 Crack the eggs and separate the yolks from the whites, measuring 2 1/2 ounces of egg whites for this recipe (you don’t need the yolks for this recipe).
 Put the egg whites in a medium bowl and set aside.